grafana/terraform-provider-grafana/docs/index.md

 ### `auth`

-This can be a basic auth base64-encoded `username:password` string, or a [Grafana API key](https://grafana.com/docs/grafana/latest/http_api/create-api-tokens-for-org/).
+This can be a Grafana API key, basic auth `username:password`, or a [Grafana API key](https://grafana.com/docs/grafana/latest/http_api/create-api-tokens-for-org/).

 ### `cloud_api_key`